 This one is easy…make something super YUMMY on YOUR day.
 That’s right you will probably have a day or multiple days, where you get to be the chef.
 My Day is SUNDAY and I like to make bigger meals, sometimes multiple courses, or desserts.
 This really helps the kids to be inspired on their cooking day.

 Your cooking days are also a wonderful time to instruct your kids on how to cook.
-Go over how you measure items, cooking methods, terminology, reading a recipe and more.
-In your 30 minutes, you take to cook a simple meal kid can learn so much.
+Go over how you measure items, cooking methods, terminology, reading a recipe, and more.
+In the 30 minutes, you take to cook a simple meal kids can learn so much.

-I just recently made this cute printable that we laminate & use as a dry erase board so we can use it over and over again!
+I made this cute printable that we laminated & use as a dry erase board, that way we can use it for meal planning over and over again!

 Have fun & Tell me how it goes!